josh-barback/Beiwe/beiwetools/README.md

 Each identifier is either the `object_id` or the `_id` assigned to the survey or question, depending on the format of the configuration file.

 #### Study Documentation
-Use `BeiweConfig.export()` to generate configuration documentation.
+The `export()` method generates configuration documentation for a `BeiweConfig` object.
 Documentation from a `BeiweConfig` instance is organized as follows:

 ```
 configuration_documentation_from_<local time>/